meosch/localdevsetup/README.md

 I am using this with parts of [Drude (**Dru**pal **D**ocker **E**nvironment)](https://github.com/blinkreaction/drude "Drude GitHub Project") which is a Docker and Docker Compose based environment for Drupal.

 The Drude is more aimed at Windows and Mac OSes as that is what Blink Reaction is using.
 On these two operating systems Docker must be run inside a Linux virtual machine.
 This adds overhead.
 If I understand things correctly because Blink Reaction does not have people working on Linux, Drude is not highly tested on Linux.
-I wanted something that work "just work" on Ubuntu Linux.
+I wanted something that "just works" on Ubuntu Linux.
 I do heavily use the Drude **dsh** command which you should install.

 ## Install dsh (Drude Shell Helper)